uiucsn/dwarf-nova-sim/README.md

 ## Provided results

-The LCLIB txt file result is provided and is compressed as LCLIB_dwarf_nova_sim.txt.zip
+The LCLIB txt file result is provided and is compressed as `./LCLIB_dwarf_nova_sim.txt.zip`